benjamimgois/goverlay/README.md

 # GOverlay

-GOverlay is an open source project aimed to create a Graphical UI to manage Linux overlays.
+GOverlay is an open source project aimed to create a Graphical UI to manage Vulkan/OpenGL overlays.
 It is still in early development, so it lacks a lot of features.

 This project was only possible thanks to the other maintainers and contributors that have done the hard work.
 I am just a Network Engineer that really likes Linux and Gaming.